 Keep reading to learn more about the types and side effects of hormone therapy, what to expect during treatment, and the outlook.

 Another term for hormone therapy is endocrine therapy.
-It is not the same thing as hormone replacement therapy, which relieves symptoms of menopause.
+It is

 If estrogen and progesterone can affect breast cancer cells, the tumor is called hormone dependent or hormone sensitive.
 This means the cells have hormone receptor proteins that become activated when the hormones connect to them.